Cappella Pratensis - Visiting Artist Series

 Tue, October 29th, 2019

-The Dutch-based vocal ensemble Cappella Pratensis – literally ‘Cappella des prés’ – champions the music of Josquin Desprez and the polyphonists of the 15th and 16th centuries.
-The group combines historically informed performance practice with inventive programs and original interpretations based on scholarly research and artistic insight.
-As in Josquin’s time, the members of Cappella Pratensis perform from a central music stand, singing from the original mensural notation scored in a large choirbook.
-This approach, together with attention to the linguistic origin of the compositions and the modal system on which it is based, offers a unique perspective on the repertoire.
-Founded in 1987, Cappella Pratensis is currently under the artistic direction of singer and conductor Stratton Bull.
+The Netherlands-based vocal ensemble Cappella Pratensis – literally ‘Cappella des prés’ – champions the music of Josquin des Prez and the polyphonists of the fifteenth and sixteenth centuries, while also venturing into new music inspired by the polyphonic tradition.
+Founded in 1987, the group combines historically informed performance practice with inventive programs and original interpretations based on scholarly research and artistic insight.
+As in Josquin’s time, Cappella Pratensis performs from mensural notation presented in a partbook or choirbook, the latter placed on a large central music stand.
+This approach, together with attention to such factors as the chant origins of the polyphonic repertoire, the modal system on which it is based, the influence of solmization, and the linguistic basis, creates an intense engagement with the music.

 Cappella Pratensis is presented by the Williams College Department of Music with the generous support of the W. Ford Schumann ’50 Performing Arts Endowment.

 - « Adam Foss: “Swords and Shields: A Discussion of Power, Privilege, and Opportunity”

 Thu, October 17th, 2019

 Fri, October 18th, 2019

 6:45 pm - 7:15 pm